-Install the Pro Tools cards:
+To install Pro Tools cards:

 - 1 Turn off your computer and any peripherals.
 Leave your computer's power cable plugged in so the computer is grounded. - 2 Open the computer case.
-The illustrations in this section show a Blue & White Macintosh G3 and a Macintosh 9600 computer.
-If you are using a different model, your installation should be similar.
-For additional details on installing a card in your computer, refer to its User's Guide. - A Before handling any card, discharge any static electricity that may be on your clothes or body by touching a grounded metal surface, such as the power supply case inside your computer. - 3 Remove the metal access port cover behind the expansion slot you want to use by removing the screw (if present) and sliding the cover out from the access port. - 4 Install the primary MIX Core or d24 card (clock master with primary audio interface) in the lowest numbered slot in your computer; to determine which slot is the lowest, refer to "Determining Slot Order" on page 57.
+For additional details on installing a card in your computer, refer to its User's Guide

+▲ Before handling any card, discharge any static electricity from your clothes or body by touching a grounded metal surface, such as the power supply case inside your computer.

+- 3 Remove the metal access port cover behind the expansion slot you want to use by removing the screw (if present) and sliding the cover out from the access port. - 4 If installing a SCSI HBA card, install it in the lowest or highest PCI slot in your computer. - 5 Install the primary MIX Core or d24 card (clock master with primary audio interface) in the next available slot - 6 Install the remaining TDM cards in slots adjacent to the MIX card or d24 card.
-Installing a Pro Tools card in a Macintosh G3

-Installing a Pro Tools card in a Macintosh 9600

-5 Install the remaining Digidesign cards in successive slots.

-Pro Tools cards must be installed in a specific order that is dependent on the slot numbering of the model of Macintosh you are using.
+Pro Tools cards must be installed in a specific order that is dependent on the slot numbering of the model of computer you are using.

-See Appendix A, "Determining Slot Order" for details on determining slot order in your Power Macintosh.
+See Appendix A, "Slot Order" for more details on determining slot order.